Tent Type Backpacking, Dome, Ultralight

 Ease of Use

-The FreeLite 2 earned a 9.0 in Ease of Use, and owners consistently back this up.
+The FreeLite 2 scored a 9.0 in Ease of Use, and owners consistently back this up.

 Features & Extras

-Two large side-entry vestibules provide 15 square feet of combined gear storage, which is generous for a tent this light.
+Two large side-entry vestibules provide 15 square feet of covered storage, which is generous for a tent this light.

 Space & Comfort